overhangio/tutor/README.rst

     :alt: AGPL License
     :target: https://www.gnu.org/licenses/agpl-3.0.en.html

 **Tutor** is a docker-based `Open edX <https://openedx.org>`_ distribution, both for production and local development.
 The goal of Tutor is to make it easy to deploy, customize, upgrade and scale Open edX.
-Tutor is easy to use, fast, full of cool features, and it is already used by dozens of Open edX platforms in the world.
+Tutor is fast, full of cool features, extendable, and it is already used by dozens of Open edX platforms in the world.

 .. _readme_intro_end: